ENCODE-DCC/snovault/docs/embedding-and-indexing.rst

 The queue is only actively cleared when create-mapping is run for a total reindex.
 This is because past records should not be lost for the alternate create-mapping functions, such as --check-first or --index-diff.
 The queue can be managed directly from the AWS console.

-Please note that you must have the correct AWS credentials configured gor your project to use it.
+Please note that you must have the correct AWS credentials configured for your project to use it.

 Further possible improvements to the queue system include:
 - Creating a metadata layer that would allow for deduplication of <uuid/sid> combinations within the queue.